-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-- stomach pain, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes).
+- jaundice (yellowing of the skin or eyes);

 - acne or other skin problems;